 Londolozi Founders Camp is family owned and run.
 Its name honours everyone who has helped establish the Londolozi Reserve, from the area’s beginnings in 1926 until the present day.
 The camp has been awarded a Certificate of Excellence from TripAdvisor!
 Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and non-alcoholic drinks, two game drives daily, safari walks, one group yoga session daily, the Cubs Den programme, transfers between camp and the Londolozi airstrip, and a laundry service.
-The camp is open all year round.
+The camp is open all year round and children aged 6 years and older are welcome.

 ACCESS & LOCATION: